BravoChos/aws-saa-certification/aws-voca/MigrationServices.md

 You can also migrate data bases with one database engine type to another totally different database engine type.
 For example you can migrate from Oracle over to AWS Aurora.

-AWS Server Migration: service can automate the migration of thousands of on-premise workloads over to the AWS cloud.
+**AWS Server Migration Service**: can automate the migration of thousands of on-premise workloads over to the AWS cloud.
 This reduces costs and minimizes our downtime for migrations

 AWS snowball: is a portable petabyte scale data storage device that can be used to migrate data